shigueojp/Amplify-Cognito-Angular/README.md

 env:
   parameter-store:
     AMPLIFY_ACCOUNT_NUMBER_PROD: "AmplifyAccountNumberProd"
-    ENV: "AmplifyEnvNameForProdExample"
+    ENV: "amplifyEnvProd"
 ```

 4. Edit your buildspec-prod.yml referencing your environment variables from SSM.

+TODO
+//mandar commitar no repositorio
+//merge

 ### Creating build with CodeBuild with ECR

-1. Create three CodeBuild projects using your repository:
+1. Create **three** CodeBuild projects using your repository:
+2. In each environment - Use Custom Image with Linux as `Environment type` and the image created at ECR.
+    ![Amplify30](img/amplify30.png)
+3. In Source Version, references your branch from git:
     - Development - Referencing dev branch.
-    - Test - referencing test branch.
+    - Test - Referencing test branch.
     - Production - Referencing master branch.
-2. In each environment - Use Custom Image with Linux as `Environment type` and the image created at ECR.
-    ![Amplify30](img/amplify30.png)
-3. In buildspec configuration:
+4. In buildspec configuration:
-    - Use the buildspec-dev.yml for Amplify Development Environment.
+    - Use the **buildspec-dev.yml** for Amplify Development Environment.
-    - Use the buildspec-test.yml for Amplify Test Environment.
+    - Use the **buildspec-test.yml** for Amplify Test Environment.
-    - Use the buildspec-prod.yml for Amplify Production Environment.
+    - Use the **buildspec-prod.yml** for Amplify Production Environment.
+5. Click `Create Build Project`.

+**Grant Permission for each role created by codebuild**

-4. Grant the right permissions for both CodeBuild roles have access to SSM.
+1. Grant the right permissions for both CodeBuild roles have access to SSM.

 ```
 {